mockery/mockery/README.markdown

     with(arg1, arg2, ...)

 Adds a constraint that this expectation only applies to method calls which match the expected argument list.

+It's important to note that this means all expectations attached only apply to the given method when it is called with these exact arguments.
 Allows for setting up differing expectations based on the arguments provided to expected calls.

     withAnyArgs()

 Declares that this expectation matches a method call regardless of what arguments are passed.
-This is set by default.
+This is set by default unless otherwise specified.

     withNoArgs()